elamperti/shlack/README.md

   * `--channel`: Channel or username.
 Defaults to the channel defined in the hook configuration.
   * `--botname`: The displayed nickname for the bot.
 Defaults to the name defined in the hook configuration.
   * `--icon`: An emoji name; colons around it aren't required.
 Defaults to the icon defined in the hook configuration.
+  * `--debug`: prints hook URL and payload to stdout instead of posting to Slack

 ## License
 Copyright (C) 2016  Enrico Lamperti